Lady Techsters advance to face FAU Thursday at 1 p.m.

 Montgomery led the Ladies to the program’s first winning season in 13 years in 2004 and a program record-tying 36 victories as Centenary captured the Mid-Continent Conference Tournament championship and advanced to the school’s first ever NCAA Tournament.
 Centenary led top-ranked Arizona late in the game before eventually falling 2-1 to the Wildcats.

 The following season saw Montgomery and the Ladies win 31 games, capture their second straight Mid-Continent Tournament title and return to the NCAA Tournament.
-One six-year stretch in Shreveport saw Centenary win 30 or more games five times.
-During his time at Centenary, Montgomery coached 23 all-conference players, two conference newcomers of the year, one conference pitcher of the year, two conference tournament MVPs and several conference all-tournament players.

-Montgomery’s teams have always been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 11 years.
+Montgomery’s teams have always been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 15 years.
 His 2001 team at Georgetown College posted a cumulative GPA that ranked in the top 10 of the National Fastpitch Coaches Association All-Academic Teams.
 His Northern Colorado team in 2012 finished ranked No. 2 in the country in team GPA.

 Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Ky.)
 High School where he won seven district titles, five regional titles and one state championship title while posting a 170-73 record.